blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/1931 CIE Standard Observer.md

 ### Analytical Approximation
 The functions were distributed as a discrete lookup table by the CIE.
 But table lookup can be impractical for some computational tasks.
 Instead, they can also be approximated as a sum of Gaussian functions (Refer Wikipedia).

-## Derivation of the XYZ colour matching functions
+## Derivation of the CIE XYZ colour matching functions